Nivalyx/osu-wiki/wiki/Reporting_bad_behaviour/Handling_foul_play/id.md

 Each user may only use **one** account.
 Creating new accounts is strictly forbidden.
 First offences will be punished with a silence of varying length depending on the number of accounts made.
 Users that continue creating new accounts despite previous warnings will be restricted.

-## Apa yang dimaksud dengan perbuatan curang?
+## Apa yang dimaksud dengan berbuat curang?

 Seperti yang disebutkan di [Aturan-aturan_Klien](/wiki/Rules), berbagai bentuk manipulasi pada program; peretasan skor, penggunaan makro untuk kombo penuh (full-combo), dan bidik-otomatis termasuk sebagai berbuat curang.